Kansas Sales Tax Guide

 Even if your business maintains its main headquarters in another state, you may still have to charge and pay sales tax to the Kansas Department of Revenue even if you never step foot in Kansas.

-So, how do you create a sales tax Nexus in Kansas?
+So, how do you create sales tax nexus in Kansas?

 A business establishes a nexus in Kansas by: